Arjuna Ranatunga is born

 Australia bowled India out for 58 in the first Test in Brisbane - the first Test ever between the sides.
 Ernie Toshack, the left-arm medium-pacer whose dark good looks earned him the nickname the Black Prince, took 5 for 2 as India lost their last five wickets for five runs.
 Australia, for whom Don Bradman slammed 185 on the first day, wrapped it up by an innings and 226 runs despite the loss of the fifth day (of six) to rain.

 A sensational start to an Ashes series.
 Australia slumped to 26 for 6 on the first morning of the first Test in Brisbane.
 It started with a run-out in the first over, thanks to opener Graeme Wood (who was involved in a run-out in all six Tests), and continued with three wickets for Bob Willis.
 Australia, who were fielding an under-strength side, thanks to Kerry Packer's rival World Series Cricket, recovered slightly to reach 116, but eventually went down by seven wickets, and lost the series 5-1.

 Mike Denness was born today in Ayr, and represented Scotland before moving south to play for Kent.
 He captained England in 19 of his 28 Tests.
 He was an attractive strokemaker, who made four Test centuries, but he struggled against high pace.
 During the 1974-75 tour of Australia, when England ran into Lillee and Thomson, Denness left himself out of one Test after a run of low scores.
 Brian Close once unkindly remarked: "You don't have to bowl fast to get this lad Denness out, you just have to run up fast."
-After Denness retired he went into the public-relations business, but his PR skills couldn't avoid controversy in South Africa in November 2001, when as the ICC referee he disciplined six Indian players which led to a protest by the Indian board, and eventually the downgrading of the last Test in the series to an unofficial match.
+After Denness retired he went into the public-relations business, but his PR skills couldn't avoid controversy in South Africa in November 2001, when as the ICC referee he disciplined six Indian players, which led to a protest by the Indian board, and eventually the downgrading of the last Test in the series to an unofficial match.
+He died in April 2013 after a battle with cancer during his final days as president of Kent.